mxschmitt/action-tmate/README.md

 ## Use registered public SSH key(s)

-By default anybody can connect to the tmate session.
-You can opt-in to install the public SSH keys [that you have registered with your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+By default only the user who has triggered the action can connect to the tmate session with [the SSH keys that are registered with the GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+You can opt-out of this by setting `limit-access-to-actor` to `false`

 ```yaml
 name: CI